CharlesCreativeContent/twitterBot/README.md

+# Previously twitterBot,
-# Used to be twitterBot, but now the Server for B0t-Basquiat
+# Now Server for B0t-Basquiat
-Selenium Scripts that allow various botting functionality, aswell as an api to process and serve relevent twitter users filtered by category
+Selenium Scripts that allow various browser automation functionality, aswell as an api(https://bot-basquiat.herokuapp.com) to process and serve relevent twitter users filtered by category